Dica-Developer/vim-jdb/README.md

+# Attention the project is moved to https://gitlab.com/Dica-Developer/vim-jdb

 # vim-jdb

 Its a JAVA debugger frontend plugin for VIM.
 It allows to debug a JAVA program via the JDB debugger.
 It allows remote debugging via attach parameter.